Get insider access

 Ultimate Ears HYPERBOOM

-You may prefer either the Ultimate Ears HYPERBOOM or the SOUNDBOKS (Gen. 3) depending on your listening habits.
+You may prefer either the Ultimate Ears HYPERBOOM or the SOUNDBOKS (Gen. 3), depending on your listening habits.
 The Ultimate Ears is smaller and more portable than the SOUNDBOKS.
-It can play stereo content without downmixing it to mono, and offers a wider-sounding soundstage.
+It can play stereo content without downmixing it to mono and offers a wider-sounding soundstage.
 It also has significantly less compression present at max volume, resulting in cleaner audio at louder volumes.
-That said, the SOUNDBOKS is a large party speaker that can get much louder.
-It can also produce a more extended low-bass, so you can feel the deep thump and rumble in bass-heavy music.
+The SOUNDBOKS is a large party speaker that can get much louder.
+It can also produce a more extended low bass, so you can feel the deep thump and rumble in bass-heavy music.

 Sony GTK-XB90

 Depending on your preferences, you may prefer either The Sony GTK-XB90 or the SOUNDBOKS (Gen. 3).
-The SOUNDBOKS can get much louder and can produce deeper bass than the Sony.
-It also has an outstanding battery life and can last over 43 hours from a single charge, though this can depend on your usage.
+The SOUNDBOKS can get much louder and produce deeper bass than the Sony.
+It can also last over 43 hours from a single charge, though this can depend on your usage.
 The Sony has fewer compression artifacts present at max volume and can play stereo content without downmixing it to mono.
-It also has customizable RGB lights and is compatible with the Fiestable app, which allows you to control extra party features of this speaker.
+It also has customizable RGB lights and is compatible with the Fiestable app, which allows you to control the speaker's extra party features.

 JBL Boombox 2